-Digital advertising continues to expand at a rapid clip, growing by 32% during 2021, with a further 13% forecast for 2022.
-The secular drivers described elsewhere in this document are certainly factors but shifts from existing advertisers - incumbent brands or those who historically prioritized television - are a secondary source of growth.
-Overall, digital advertising on pure-play platforms (not including spending by advertisers on digital extensions of traditional media) represents 68% of the industry's total this year and should amount to 77% in 2027.
-Only five years ago that figure was 60% and ten years ago the figure was 49%, although it is worth noting that total advertising activity has doubled in size over the past decade, driving most of this growth.
+The secular drivers described elsewhere in this document are certainly factors but shifts from existing advertisers - incumbent brands or those who historically prioritized television - are a secondary source of the growth.
+Overall, digital advertising on pure-play platforms (not including spending by advertisers on digital extensions of traditional media) represents 63% of the industry's total this year and should amount to 71% in 2027.

+Only five years ago that figure was 36% and ten years ago the figure was 17%, although it is worth noting that total advertising activity has more than doubled in size over the past decade, driving most of digital advertising's growth to a figure that we estimate will amount to more than \$200 billion in 2022, covering all digital-only platforms.